adityatomar15/order-matching-engine/README.md

 ---

 ## What this isn't
 This is not a production system.
-It's a learning project built to understand the *real world use in complex tasks* of low-latency systems — cache hierarchy, memory ordering, allocation strategies, and profiling methodology.

-This is not a production system.
 It's a learning project built to understand the real demands of low-latency infrastructure — cache hierarchy, memory ordering, allocation strategies, and honest profiling methodology

 ## AI USE AND HOW MUCH